tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 One way to avoid needing these checks in the first place is to just let the Haskell GC delete Java references automatically when they become unreachable.
+We attach to each reference a finalizer that deletes it, which is going to be called by the Haskell GC.
+This is the strategy to deal with global references in the `jni` package.
+Unlike local
-Global references work this way.
-Unlike local references, a global reference can be used in any thread and it is not destroyed when control returns to Java.
+references, a global reference can be used in any thread and it is not destroyed when control returns to Java.
 Since the JNI provides `newGlobalRef`, a facility to promote any local reference to a global